Kevinwochan/Slackr/src/README.md

     each channel is a dictionary
     {
         'name': 'channel_name',
-        'owners': [user_id1, user_id2],
+        'owners': [0, 1],  # a list of user_ids
-        'members': [user_id2, user_id3],
+        'members': [2, 3],
-        'messages' : [message1, message2],
-        'is_public' : True
+        'messages' : [message1, message2], # a lsit of messages sorted by most recent first, see below for type def 'is_public' : True
     }

-    each message is a dictionary with a unix timestamp {
-        'timestamp': 1584538791 ,
-        'content' : 'this is the message content', 'reacts' : [
-                    'user_id': user_id1,
-                     'emoji' : U+1F600  # this is a s mily face in unicode ]
-    }

 ```

 ## Messages
 is a dictionary
 ```
     each message in CHANNELS[channel_id]['messges'] a dictionary with a unix timestamp {
+        'message_id': 1
         'timestamp': 1584538791 ,
         'message' : 'this is the message content', 'reacts' : [